Skip to main content

 Symptoms of epilepsy

-In focal seizures, the most common symptoms
+In focal seizures, the most commonly seen symptoms are:

-• Tonic attack: isolated muscle contractions
+• Tonic seizures: isolated muscle contractions

 Visual, auditory, gustatory or olfactory hallucinations